mikenieva/searchbar-exercise/README.md

 # fe-interview-backend

-This repository contains a local mock backend server for the brightwheel frontend coding challenge, as well as an empty React app using `create-react-app` which you can use as a starting point if you like.
+This repository contains a local mock backend server for the brightwheel frontend coding challenge as well as an empty React app using `create-react-app`, which you should use as a starting point.

 ## Getting started